-Before I founded Lycos Asset Management, I was partner, portfolio manager, investment advisor, compliance officer and head of the Investment Committee at Chartwell Asset Management Inc. At Chartwell, I was the lead manager of the Magna hedge funds and I also separately managed portfolios for high net worth individuals.
+Before I founded Lycos Asset Management, I was partner, portfolio manager, investment advisor, compliance officer and head of the Investment Committee at Chartwell Asset Management Inc. I was the lead manager of the Magna hedge funds and I also separately managed portfolios for high net worth individuals.
 Prior to Chartwell, I worked at CIBC World Markets as a research associate where I conducted research focused on individual investors’ needs and constraints.
 That research was primarily on equity investments but included asset allocation, hedging and other more sophisticated strategies.

 I graduated in mathematics from the University of London (B.Sc.) and earned a master’s degree in Mathematical Finance from Oxford University.
 At Oxford, I conducted research under world-renowned derivatives specialists, Drs.
 S. Howison and P. Willmott, on stock market volatility.
 At the Canadian Securities Institute, I completed the Options Licensing, Futures Licensing, Technical Analysis, Options Strategies and Financial Markets Risk Management courses.
 I hold the Canadian Investment Manager (CIM) and Derivatives Market Specialist (DMS) designations as well as that of the Chartered Financial Analyst (CFA), the highest designation for investment professionals.
 I am a member of the CFA Institute (formerly the Association for Investment Management and Research), CFA Vancouver (formerly the Vancouver Society of Financial Analysts) and the Responsible Investment Association of Canada.